 The assumptions and estimates used in determining the fair value of our intangible assets involve significant elements of subjective judgment and analysis by management.
 Certain future events and circumstances, including deterioration of retail economic conditions, higher cost of capital, a decline in actual and expected consumer demand, could result in changes to these assumptions and judgements.
-A revision of these estimates and assumptions could cause the fair values of the intangible assets to fall.

-below their respective carrying values, resulting in impairment charges, which could have a material adverse effect on our results of operations.
+A revision of these estimates and assumptions could cause the fair values of the intangible assets to fall below their respective carrying values, resulting in impairment charges, which could have a material adverse effect on our results of operations.

-The quantitative assessments did not result in any impairment of these intangible assets.
+The quantitative assessments performed during the second quarter of fiscal 2025 did not result in any impairment of these intangible assets.
 All of our indefinite-lived intangible assets had a fair value that exceeded their carrying value by at least 10%.
 All of our definite-lived trademark licenses, trade names, and customer relationships and lists had a fair value that exceeded their carrying value by at least 10%.
-The fair value of our Drybar definite-lived trade name, within our Beauty & Wellness reportable segment, represented 110.7% of its carrying value.
+The fair value of our Drybar definite-lived trade name, within our Beauty & Wellness reportable segment, represented 110.7% of its carrying value as of the end of our second quarter of fiscal 2025.
 We performed a sensitivity analysis on key assumptions used in the valuation.
-A hypothetical adverse change of 10% in the forecasted sales used to estimate the fair value of the Drybar trade name would have resulted in an impairment charge of approximately \$0.8 million against its carrying value of \$20.8 million.
+A hypothetical adverse change of 10% in the forecasted sales used to estimate the fair value of the Drybar trade name would have resulted in an impairment charge of approximately \$0.8 million against its carrying value of \$20.8 million. million as of the end of our second quarter of fiscal 2025.